publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch13A/m__us_usc_t42_s1786.md

  __Review of Priority System; Reports to Congress__

     [Pub.
-L. 101–147, title I, § 123(b)][/us/pl/101/147/s123/b], Nov.
+L. 101–147, title I][/us/pl/101/147/tI], § 123(b), Nov.
 10, 1989, [103 Stat.
 904][/us/stat/103/904], directed Secretary of Agriculture to review relationship between nutritional risk criteria established under this section and priority system used under special supplemental food program under this section, especially as it affected pregnant women, and to submit preliminary and final reports to Congress on results of review by Oct.
 1, 1990, and by July 1, 1991, respectively.

  __Report on WIC Food Package__

     [Pub.
-L. 101–147, title I, § 123(c)][/us/pl/101/147/s123/c], Nov.
+L. 101–147, title I][/us/pl/101/147/tI], § 123(c), Nov.
 10, 1989, [103 Stat.
 904][/us/stat/103/904], directed Secretary of Agriculture to review appropriateness of foods eligible for purchase under special supplemental food program under this section and to submit preliminary and final reports to Congress on findings of review by June 30, 1991, and by June 30, 1992, respectively.

  __Report on Costs for Nutrition Services and Administration__

     [Pub.
-L. 101–147, title I, § 123(d)][/us/pl/101/147/s123/d], Nov.
+L. 101–147, title I][/us/pl/101/147/tI], § 123(d), Nov.
 10, 1989, [103 Stat.
 905][/us/stat/103/905], directed Secretary of Agriculture to review effect on costs for nutrition services and administration incurred by State and local agencies of sections 123 and 213 of [Pub.
 L. 101–647][/us/pl/101/647], and the amendments made by such sections, amending this section and enacting provisions set out as notes under this section (including effect of both increases and decreases in requirements imposed on such agencies), and to report results of such review to Congress not later than one year after Nov.
 10, 1989.

  __Paperwork Reduction__

 [Pub.
-L. 101–147, title I, § 123(e)][/us/pl/101/147/s123/e], Nov.
+L. 101–147, title I][/us/pl/101/147/tI], § 123(e), Nov.
 10, 1989, [103 Stat.
 905][/us/stat/103/905], provided that:

 > “In implementing and monitoring compliance with the provisions of the amendments made by this section \[amending this section\] (other than the amendment made by subsection (a)(2) to section 17(d)(2) of the Child Nutrition Act of 1966 ([42 U.S.C.
 1786(d)(2)][/us/usc/t42/s1786/d/2]), the Secretary of Agriculture shall not impose any new requirement on a State or local agency that would require the State or local agency to place additional paperwork or documentation in a case file maintained by a local agency.”

  __Farmers’ Market Coupons Demonstration Project__

 [Pub.
-L. 100–435, title V, § 501(a)][/us/pl/100/435/s501/a], Sept.
+L. 100–435, title V][/us/pl/100/435/tV], § 501(a), Sept.
 19, 1988, [102 Stat.
 1668][/us/stat/102/1668], provided that:

 > “The purpose of this section is to authorize the establishment of a grant program to encourage State demonstration projects designed to—